LeongYuXuan/IntergratedProject/README.md

 Observation: All fine.
 Nice

 ### Run important HTML through W3C Validator
-Action: Use jigsaw validator to check for any errors
+Action: Use W3C validator to check for any errors

-Observation: All fine.
-Nice
+Observation: Quite number of errors.
+Mostly not giving img elements an "alt" attribute and the lang attribute for the html.
+Strange error in lesson 2 material regarding </p>, am unsure why that was the case...

+Status: Most errors cleared.
 ## Credits
 ???